 Web based technology is a novel platform within mental health, at the forefront of the e-health movement.
 This technology aims to provide online access to cognitive behavioural treatments for clients who may not have ready access to in person therapy.
 Additionally, online clinics would enable clinicians more consistent contact with clients.

 Web based technology can be used not only for treatment, but also as a recruitment site for clients to link in with other potential studies.
 Data can be collected online, reducing project costs and increasing the quality and cleanliness of data.
 A database of clients as well as researchers and clinicians can be generated which will empower individuals to immediately access details of relevant upcoming and ongoing research.
 This will facilitate translational research between CTNMH and clinical services.

 Establishment of an e-health research clinic will be a useful forum for training opportunities for health professionals, researchers and students.

-Current studies model both behaviour and biology in a variety of animals.
+Current animal models study behaviour and biology in a variety of animals.
 There is difficulty in extrapolating the animal models to human behaviour or conditions; therefore a pooled knowledge of animal behaviour is key.
 There are distinct differences obvious between types of rodent models (such as mouse, guinea pig, rat), all of which are used within CTNMH research studies.

-At present CTNMH researchers are running animal models in stroke, depression like behaviours, anxiety, and addiction (both genetic and behavioural).
+CTNMH researchers currently hold animal models in stroke, depression like behaviours, anxiety, and addiction (both genetic and behavioural).
 Sensitive models require specialised care to ensure the experimental model is not compromised by external factors (such as diurnal conditions/times, rewarding (food etc), and stress from noise/light/sound/movement).

 - 3 and 4 Channel confocal microscopy, tissue labelling